Progress in our spare bedroom is slow. Very slow. Last week we told you about starting to strip the wallpaper.

 I have to admit that for the first time, I’d even considered taking a shortcut and just painting the skirting board, but I just couldn’t bring myself to do it.
 I just know that we wouldn’t be happy with the finish and there’s no point doing a job if you’re not going to do it properly.
 At least we have lots of practice.

-Luckily the skirting board isn’t too detailed which makes it fairly easy to strip as the gooey paint doesn’t get stick in a load of grooves.
+Luckily the skirting board isn’t too detailed which makes it fairly easy to strip as the gooey paint doesn’t get stuck in a load of grooves.
 The fumes are probably really unhealthy though.
 I have to have regular breaks otherwise I go really dizzy!
 Remember to always check your paint before undertaking work, especially in old houses, as it could contain lead!

 I hate stripping paint, is there a DIY job that you like to avoid?
 Have you been stripping anything lately?
 Do you think we should have just painted over the skirting board?